UNM School of Medicine - PrEP and Other Admissions Programs

 Applicants considered for the PrEP, must meet the same minimum requirements as the Regular MD program including residency, MCAT, GPA and completion of prerequisites.
 Applicants must first apply to the UNM School of Medicine Regular MD program utilizing the AMCAS application to be considered for this program.

-The UNM School of Medicine Admissions Committee will nominate potential PrEP candidates for the program and will be invited to interview.
+The UNM School of Medicine Admissions Committee will nominate potential PrEP candidates for the program and they will then be invited to interview.
 Currently, there is no direct application/admission to the program.
 If selected to interview, candidates will be notified via email after they have gone through the standard UNM School of Medicine application process.

 The PrEP curriculum provides additional academic and cognitive skills to help prepare students for success in medical school.
 Students have the opportunity to learn from several UNM SOM faculty and receive close mentoring which is paramount to the program.